atishaybaid/frontendNotes/react_router/readme.md

 For the memory history, these are explicitly defined.
 For both the browser and hash histories, the array and index is controlled by the browser and cannot be directly accessed

+//Need more clarificatoin

-2. Navigation ->IT contains number of methods which makes the router interesting.
+2. Navigation ->It contains number of methods which makes the router interesting.

 `history.push({ pathname: '/new-place' })`->Good for link